 “I started singing at the age of 3 at church, then professionally 15 years later.”

 “I have to say it’s kinda natural.
-Singing in church all my life, you had to be able to be versatile as opposed to stay in one vocal category and not to be able to do many things with your voice.
+Therefore, singing in church all my life, you had to be able to be versatile as opposed to stay in one vocal category and not to be able to do many things with your voice.
 You have to be pretty much reactive when it comes to singing and working with choirs, because not everybody is always there meaning someone has to stand and fill in.
-This putting you in the obligation to make sure you have the capacity to do replacements whenever needed, in other words to be as flexible as possible.
+This putting you in the obligation to make sure you have the capacity to do replacements whenever needed.
+In other words, to be as flexible as possible.
 I never felt like I had to work hard at it though…”

 “The Jersey Sound was not only a creative thing that resulted in music and performers.
 It was a spiritual thing.
 I mean we could have danced all night long on Saturday at the Zanzibar with Tony Humphries, ending up with Gospel at 9 O’clock in the morning, and all of us not getting back home until noon.
 That’s how we got to hear from artists like Ce Ce Rogers, Adeva, Ceybil, Gerideau… All from New Jersey!”